Baby Blues #14739

 So, when I disturbed this bird nest, the mating pair of wrens simply moved to one of the other nest sites and started over again.
 I’m very glad nature gave them a workaround.

 I’ve put this image into the Spring Landscape category because after all, a bird nest with eggs is certainly a perfect sign of Spring.
 It’s all about renewal and a new beginning of life as the world awakens from winter, and thankfully so.
 See the image Azalea Birdhouse #11226 for even more Spring cheer and color.

 Location: Altoona, Blair County, Pennsylvania.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Hollidaysburg Summer View #14894